Near-One/near-plugins/examples/access-controllable-examples/README.md

 ```

 ### acl_grant_role
 `acl_grant_role` is a method that adds the account to the group member list.
-Can be executed only by the group admin or by the super admin.
+Can be executed only by a group admin or by a super admin.

 ```shell
 $ near call <CONTRACT_ACCOUNT> acl_grant_role '{"role": "GroupA", "account_id": "<ALICE_ACCOUNT>"}' --accountId <GROUP_A_ADMIN_ACCOUNT>